marcglasberg/fast_immutable_collections/README.md

 for (Student student in students.iter) { ... }
 ```

-And also, if really do want it to implement `Iterable`, you can do so by explicitly declaring it:
+And also, if you really do want it to implement `Iterable`, you can do so by explicitly declaring it:

 ```
 class Students with FromIListMixin<Student, Students> implements Iterable<Student> { ... }